galaxyproject/galaxy-hub/src/PublicGalaxyServers/index.md

 * *Domain/Purpose:*
   * [RiboGalaxy](http://ribogalaxy.ucc.ie/) provides on-line tools for the analysis and visualization of ribo-seq data obtained with the ribosome profiling technique.
 * *Comments:*
-  * [RiboGalaxy](http://ribogalaxy.ucc.ie) is a freely available web server for processing and analysing ribosome profiling (ribo-seq) data with the visualization functionality provided by [GWIPS-viz](http://gwips.ucc.ie/). !RiboGalaxy provides a compact suite of tools specifically tailored for the alignment and visualization of ribo-seq and corresponding mRNA-seq data.
-Users can take advantage of the published workflows on !RiboGalaxy which reduce the multi-step alignment process to a minimum of inputs.
+  * [RiboGalaxy](http://ribogalaxy.ucc.ie) is a freely available web server for processing and analysing ribosome profiling (ribo-seq) data with the visualization functionality provided by [GWIPS-viz](http://gwips.ucc.ie/).
+RiboGalaxy provides a compact suite of tools specifically tailored for the alignment and visualization of ribo-seq and corresponding mRNA-seq data.
+Users can take advantage of the published workflows on RiboGalaxy which reduce the multi-step alignment process to a minimum of inputs.
   * Audrey M. Michel, James P.A.
 Mullan, Vimalkumar Velayudhan, Patrick B.F.
 O'Connor, Claire A. Donohue & Pavel V. Baranov (2016): [RiboGalaxy: a browser based platform for the alignment, analysis and visualization of ribosome profiling data](http://www.tandfonline.com/doi/abs/10.1080/15476286.2016.1141862), *RNA Biology*, DOI: 10.1080/15476286.2016.1141862
 * *User Support:*
-  * !RiboGalaxy has its own dedicated [Help page](http://ribogalaxy.ucc.ie/static/help.html).
+  * RiboGalaxy has its own dedicated [Help page](http://ribogalaxy.ucc.ie/static/help.html).
 Please post any questions you may have on our [RiboGalaxy Forum](http://gwips.ucc.ie/Forum/).
 * *Quotas:*
-  * Anonymous users can use !RiboGalaxy.
-However, the upload and processing of datasets larger than 2GB and the use of advanced features such as published workflows, will require the user to be registered on !RiboGalaxy.
+  * Anonymous users can use RiboGalaxy.
+However, the upload and processing of datasets larger than 2GB and the use of advanced features such as published workflows, will require the user to be registered on RiboGalaxy.
 * *Sponsor(s):*
-  * !RiboGalaxy is supported by [Science Foundation Ireland](http://www.sfi.ie/).
+  * RiboGalaxy is supported by [Science Foundation Ireland](http://www.sfi.ie/).

 ## RNA-Rocket @ Pathogen Portal